top of page

 For centuries, medicinal plants have been cultivated in open fields or collected from the wild.
 This approach served traditional medicine well, but it falls short of the standards demanded by today’s pharmaceutical, cosmetic, and nutraceutical industries.
 Field-grown botanical ingredients carry inherent risks: soil-borne contaminants, pesticide residues, heavy metal accumulation, and batch-to-batch variation in active compound c

-Oct 21, 2025
+Oct 22, 2025

-Nagoya Protocol Compliance in Botanical Sourcing
+Nagoya Protocol compliance in botanical sourcing

 What Is the Nagoya Protocol and Why Should You Care?